Beijing, Hanoi promise to keep peace in South China Sea

 “We are ready to work with China to resolve arising issues,” Vietnamese Foreign Minister Pham Binh Minh told reporters.

-Taiwan, Brunei and the Philippines also have claims in the sea.
-But the Philippines’ China-friendly leader Rodrigo Duterte has backed off disputes with Beijing after a landmark international tribunal ruling in 2016 in Manila’s favour.
+Taiwan, Brunei and the Philippines have claims on the sea.
+But the Philippines’ China-friendly leader Rodrigo Duterte has backed off disputes with Beijing after a landmark international tribunal ruling in 2016 in Manila’s favor.

 Vietnam’s tensions with Beijing in the waterway have largely played out behind closed doors.
 But violent protests erupted in Vietnam in 2014 after Beijing moved an oil rig into Vietnamese-claimed territory.